Ali-Prm/Shelter_Location/README.md

 ## Assumptions
-1. We implement the model in Tehran network consisting of 693 traffic zones, and the centroid of each zone is considered as node.
+1. We implement the model in the Tehran network consisting of 693 traffic zones, and each zone's centroid is considered a node.
 2. In the first stage, every node can be a candidate for locating shelters.
-3. We generate scenrio using the following approach: <br>
+3. We generate a scenario using the following approach: <br>
-- We choose a specific number of zones randomly to be hit by hurricane, and every zones in a predifined vicinity of them are also affected by the hurricane. <br>
+- We randomly choose a specific number of zones to be hit by a hurricane, and every zone in a predefined vicinity is also affected by the hurricane. <br>
-- We assume that a specific percetange of population in each affected zone need shelters and are considered as evacuees.
+- We assume that a specific percentage of the population in each affected zone needs shelters and are considered evacuees.
-4. Each shelter has predefined capacity for the total number of poeple accomadated in them.
+4. Each shelter has a predefined capacity for the total number of people accommodated in them.
-5. It may not be possible to accomadate all the people in a given scenario.
+5. It may not be possible to accommodate all the people in a given scenario.
 6. There is a maximum value for the number of located shelters.
 7. Due to the number of present personnel, only a specific number of shelters can be opened in a given scenario.
 8. Shelters in affected zones cannot be opened in each scenario.